Nathan Nance

 Nathan Nance is an American sound engineer.
 He was nominated for an Academy Award in the category Best Sound for the film Mank.
-Nance has won a Primetime Emmy Award and been nominated for three more in the category Outstanding Sound Mixing for his work on the television program House of Cards.
+He also won a Primetime Emmy Award and been nominated for three more in the category Outstanding Sound Mixing for his work on the television program House of Cards.
 His win was shared with Lorenzo Millan and Scott R. Lewis.